safing/scanblock/README.md

 # Scan Block Traefik Plugin

-Traefik plugin that blocks scanning IPs by counting 4xx status codes until a limit is hit.
+Traefik plugin that blocks scanner IPs by counting 4xx status codes until a limit is hit.

 Can also play games with scanners.